ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 - Define a new task configuration parameter, called the "query type", that allows tasks to partition reports into batches in different ways.
 In the current draft, the Collector specifies a "query", which the Aggregators use to guide selection of the batch.
-Two query types are defined: the "time-interval" type captures the semantics of draft 01; and the "fixed_size" type allows the Leader to partition the reports arbitrarily, subject to the constraint that each batch is roughly the same size. (\*)
+Two query types are defined: the "time_interval" type captures the semantics of draft 01; and the "fixed_size" type allows the Leader to partition the reports arbitrarily, subject to the constraint that each batch is roughly the same size. (\*)